-Be part of the growing network of over 90 institutions that are solving the developmental math challenge.
+Be part of the growing network of more than 100 institutions that are solving the developmental math challenge.

 Each year, an average of 500,000 students will not complete a college level math course, thus creating a barrier to reaching their academic and career goals.
 We are changing that.

 Transforming mathematics from a gatekeeper to a gateway takes more than a textbook.
 It takes a system.
 Here’s how we do it:

 Relevant and challenging content that supports career readiness and further mathematics learning.

 A collaborative instructional approach that builds students' flexible expertise and confidence in learning mathematics.

 Educators, administrators, and researchers work to transform mathematics education inside and outside their classrooms.

 We can accomplish more together than even the best of us can accomplish alone.

 Everyone in the network plays an important role.